nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 Test Scenario 1: There are groups stored. <br>
 1. Test Command: `group /list` <br>
-   Expected: A message is printed displaying the list of all the groups.
+   Expected: A message should be printed displaying the list of all the groups.

 Test Scenario 2: There are currently no groups stored. <br>
 1. Test Command: `group /list` <br>
-   Expected: An error message is printed indicating that there are currently no groups stored.
+   Expected: An error message should be printed indicating that there are currently no groups stored.

 <hr>